clechasseur/auxiliaire/DEVELOPMENT.md

 ### Rust

-You need at least **Rust 1.83.0** to build this project's code and run the tests.
+You need a Rust toolchain to build this project's code and run the tests.
 You can install Rust from the [official website](https://www.rust-lang.org/tools/install).
 If you already have a version of Rust installed via `rustup` but it's too old, you can update by running

 ```bash